 Sexual identity and sexual orientation are part of what makes us who we are.
 Sexual orientation refers to your sexual preference for people of the same or opposite sex.
 On the other hand, we can define sexual identity as the label that you might adopt to signify to others, who you are as a sexual being.
-Commonly, LGBT+ stands for lesbian, gay, bisexual and transgender.
+Commonly, LGBTI+ stands for lesbian, gay, bisexual and transgender.
 The "+" ensures that we will always be inclusive of all identities, to make this particular community feel welcomed and that nobody is left out.

 What life can throw at us